Woman arrested, accused of impersonating high school student in NW Miami-Dade

 “Ma’am, stop doing that,” Francisquini’s public defender advised.

-According to the arrest report, the 28-year-old was handing out fliers promoting her Instagram page, and when she was confronted by school security, she took off.
+According to the arrest report, the 28-year-old was handing out fliers promoting her Instagram page with her phone rolling, and when she was confronted by school security, she took off.

+“She was like, I think, recording some stuff in there, like some crazy stuff, and she had, like, the devil’s mask and everything,” a student said.
+“It’s crazy.
+It’s very creepy.”

+The mask the student referred to was frequently shown on the 28-year-old’s social media page.

 Francisquini was arrested hours later at her North Miami Beach home.